 The ICTCM was set up in 1983 to help satisfy the growing demand for safe alternative healthcare.
 It was the first College in Ireland devoted to the teaching of Chinese medicine, according to the Classical Traditions of TCM, as taught in China.

-At under-graduate level the ICTCM currently provides part-time, professional Acupuncture training courses in Dublin, Ireland to students from across Europe.
+At under-graduate level the ICTCM currently provides part-time, professional Acupuncture training courses in Dublin, Ireland to students from across Ireland, the UK and the rest of Europe.

 It also runs professional training at postgraduate level in: